Richard Green (sexologist)

-Richard Green (6 June 1936 – 6 April 2019) was an American-British sexologist, psychiatrist, lawyer, and author specializing in homosexuality and transsexualism, specifically gender identity disorder in children.
-Green was the founding editor of the Archives of Sexual Behavior (1971), and served as Editor until 2001.
+Richard Green (6 June 1936 – 6 April 2019) was an American-born British sexologist, psychiatrist, lawyer, and author known for his research on homosexuality and transsexualism, specifically gender identity disorder in children.
+He is known for his behaviorism experiment in which he attempted to prevent male homosexuality and transsexuality by extinguishing feminine behavior in young boys.
+The findings from his research lead him to favor biological explanations for male homosexuality.

+Green was the founding editor of the Archives of Sexual Behavior (1971) and served as Editor until 2001.
 He was also the founding president of the International Academy of Sex Research (1975), which made the Archives its official publication.
 He served on the American Psychiatric Association DSM-IV Subcommittee on Gender Identity Disorders.

-Education and career
+Early life and education

-Green was born in Crown Heights, Brooklyn, New York.
-His father was an accountant and his mother a teacher.
-He earned his BA from Syracuse University in 1957, his MD from Johns Hopkins University School of Medicine in 1961, and his J.D. from Yale Law School in 1987.
+Green was born on 6 June 1936, in Crown Heights, Brooklyn, New York, to parents Rose (née Ingber) a teacher, and Leo Green, accountant.

+He earned a BA degree from Syracuse University in 1957, a MD from Johns Hopkins University School of Medicine in 1961, and his J.D. from Yale Law School in 1987.